GeorgeET15/arcade-cli/README.md

 ## Contact

 Have questions or ideas?
-Open an issue on [GitHub](https://github.com/GeorgeET15/arcade-cli/issues), join our [GitHub Discussions](https://github.com/GeorgeET15/arcade-cli/discussions), or email GeorgeET15 at georgeemmanuelthomas@gmail.com.
+Open an issue on [GitHub](https://github.com/GeorgeET15/arcade-cli/issues), join our [GitHub Discussions](https://github.com/GeorgeET15/arcade-cli/discussions), or email the maintainer at georgeemmanuelthomas@gmail.com.